hotteano/hotteano.github.io/README.md

 ## My Blog

-This is my personal blog introducing my basic information.
+This is my personal blog introducing my basic information（Based on Astro）.

 ## Featuring